lanl/benchmarks/doc/sphinx/2_amg/amg.rst

    :align: center
    :widths: 10, 10, 10
    :header-rows: 1

+   AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 200 x 200 x 200

 .. figure:: cpu2_200.png
    :align: center
    :scale: 50%
    :alt: AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 200 x 200 x 200

+   AMG2023 Strong Scaling for Problem 2 (7-pt, AMG-PCG) on a grid of size 200 x 200 x 200

 Strong scaling results of AMG2023 for problem 2 on a grid size of 256 x 256 x 256 are provided in the following table and figure.